Weldmicheal/ttm4175/a1/lab-a1.md

 In the template for this exercise we have included a main method.
 It calls the fib method with some pre-calculated values.
 It works like a test suite, by checking if your method calculates the correct numbers at least for some selected examples.
 Use it while you develop your implementation of `fib(int n)`.

+**Task A1.7 (Advanced)** Write the contents of the method yourself.
 Within the method, use a for-loop and an integer variables to calculate the result.
 It may be necessary to treat the first two values separately.
 For that, you can use if-statements.

-**Solution Alternative 1 (Advanced):** Write the contents of the method yourself.
+If you manage to do this task, ignore task A1.8.

-**Solution Alternative 2:** Find the solution, by re-ordering the following code lines.
+**Task A1.8:** Find the solution for task A1.7, by re-ordering given code lines.
 Simply assume Mr. Fibonacci has messed up his algorithm and you should sort it again.
 We have placed the code lines on [this extra page].

 [this extra page]: fibonacci.html

-**Task A1.8:** (Advanced)
+**Task A1.9 (Advanced):**
 Given that you are using integers as variables, until which n can you calculate the numbers?
 What happens if you go above it?

-**Task A1.9:** (Advanced)
+**Task A1.10 (Advanced):**
 Another way to calculate the Fibonacci numbers is the following:

     public static long fibRec(int n) {